pmarre/scratch/README.md

 2. 402 error from Spoonacular API
    - 402 error is throttling that Spoonacular puts on their API to limit the number of requests per day with the option to pay for more requests
    - Used `location.replace(/throttle.html)`, to redirect user to a new page stating the error
+3. Peer review in Code Institute Slack Channel
+   - Used the peer review Slack channel to have student/alumni/mentors review the site and give feedback and look for bugs
+   - There were two errors/issues that were brought up in the peer review:
+     1. Site was giving a 404 (page not found) error when API quota was reached - this was due to a syntax error in my redirect
+     2. While having no effect on the functionality of the site, by having my project share a repo with all of my course work, readability and repo navigation has become a bit of an issue.
+At this time, I am leaving the site in place, but moving forward each project will be in its own repository.

 ## Edgecases